vercel/next.js/examples/cms-webiny/README.md

 - `PREVIEW_API_SECRET` can be any random string (but avoid spaces), like `MY_SECRET` - this is used for [Preview Mode](https://nextjs.org/docs/advanced-features/preview-mode).
 - WEBINY_API_SECRET this will be your security token generated in Webiny
-- You can find the values for `NEXT_PUBLIC_WEBINY_API_URL` and `NEXT_PUBLIC_WEBINY_PREVIEW_API_URL` two ways: From your local webiny project root, run `yarn webiny info`, alternatively go to **API Playground** in the sidebar.
-At the top of the graphQL explorer are four tabs, one for each of our APIs, and you'll see both the Read API and the Preview API on those tabs.
+- You can find the values for `NEXT_PUBLIC_WEBINY_API_URL` and `NEXT_PUBLIC_WEBINY_PREVIEW_API_URL` two ways: From your local Webiny project root, run `yarn webiny info`, alternatively go to **API Playground** in the sidebar.
+At the top of the GraphQL explorer are four tabs, one for each of our APIs, and you'll see both the Read API and the Preview API on those tabs.
 The URL for your environment is just below the tab. ([More info here if you get stuck](https://www.webiny.com/docs/headless-cms/basics/graphql-api))

 ### Step 3.
 Run Next.js in development mode